Achilleio is undoubtedly one of the most famous royal mansions in Europe, attracting locals and visitors from all over the world.

-It was built in 1890 by Empress Elizabeth of Austria and was designed by the Italian architects Karitto Raffaele and Antonio Lannti as a mansion that would help the empress to recover at a time when her health had considerably worsened.
-The villa was dedicated to Achilles, giving the palace its name.
-It~s surrounded by lush gardens with bougainvillea vines in intense colors and towering palm trees.
+It was built in 1890 by Empress Elisabeth of Austria (also known as Empress Sisi) and was designed by the Italian architects Karitto Raffaele and Antonio Lannti as a mansion that would help the empress to recover at a time when her health had worsened considerably.
+The villa was dedicated to Achilles, thus giving the palace its name.
+It's surrounded by lush gardens with bougainvillea vines in bright colors and towering palm trees.
 The experienced traveler won't find it difficult to locate the statues representing figures like the "Dying Achilles", an impressive bronze statue of the German sculptor Ernst Cherter.
-With a height of 11 meters, it shows Achilles trying to pull the arrow of Paris out of his heel.
-This statue was built in 1884 and it's assumed that Elizabeth of Austria bought it after the tragic suicide of her second son, the Archduke Rudolph, in Mayerling.
-The figure of Achilles is also represented by a second statue, that was an order of Kaiser Wilhelm II, who placed the inscription "To the greatest of the Greeks from the greatest of Germans."
+At a height of 11 meters, it shows Achilles trying to pull Paris's arrow out of his heel.
+This statue was built in 1884 and it's assumed that Elisabeth of Austria bought it after the tragic suicide of her second son, the Archduke Rudolph, in Mayerling.
+The figure of Achilles is also represented by a second statue that was ordered by Kaiser Wilhelm II, who placed the inscription "To the greatest of the Greeks from the greatest of the Germans."

 The palace is located only 9 kilometers east of Corfu Town on a verdant hill.
 It's a Pompeian-style mansion that was built between 1889 and 1892.
 A basic feature is the multitude of statues depicting figures of the Greek history and mythology, as well as heroes of Homer's epics.
 Located in the village of Gastouri, it's hidden among olive groves and the lush nature of the island.
 Among the impressive statues it features are those of the Olympian gods and the colonnade of the Nine Muses.